thibaut-neoledge/azure-docs.fr-fr/articles/virtual-machines/virtual-machines-mongodb-template.md

           "type": "string",
           "defaultValue": "",
           "metadata": {
-            "Description": "Unique namespace for the Storage Account where the Virtual Machine's disks will be placed (this name will be used as a prefix to create one or more storage accounts as per t-shirt size)"
+            "Description": "Unique namespace for the storage account where the Virtual Machine's disks will be placed (this name will be used as a prefix to create one or more storage accounts as per t-shirt size)"
           }
         },
         "region": {